Kurukshetra district

 Kurukshetra district is one of the 22 districts of Haryana state in northern India.
 The town of Kurukshetra, a sacred place for the Hindus, is the administrative headquarters of this district.
-The district occupies an area of 1530.00 km².
+The district occupies an area of 1530.00 km2.
 The district has a population of 964,655 (2011 census).
 This district is part of Ambala division.
 Kurukshetra is also the land of Srimad Bhagawad Gita.
 Jyotisar is the place in Kurukshetra where Krishna is believed to deliver the sermon of Gita to Arjuna in the Mahabharata.

 Origin of name

 The district derived its name from the ancient region of Kurukshetra, which literally means the land of the Kurus.
 It is believed that the Kurukshetra war described in the Puranas and the war was fought here and Shri Krishna preached the Bhagavat Gita to Arjuna on the battlefield before the war.

 History

-The district was carved out from the erstwhile Karnal district in 1973.
+The district was carved out of the erstwhile Karnal district in 1973.
 Later some parts of this district were transferred to Kaithal and Yamuna Nagar districts at the time of their creation.